-Ludgate's Index worked in an analogous fashion to a slide rule, which has scales that are more fine as the numbers increase, such that they obey the logarithmic law that they convert multiplication into additions, i.e. $\log(j^k) = \log(j) + \log(k)$ .
-The Index embodied a full single-digit multiplication table (for numbers 1-9), as did a few other calculating machines at this time, such as the Millionaire [14].
-However the numbers were represented in a logarithmic form, and as lengths, rather than angular positions (of a cogwheel), so that multiplication could be achieved by addition, using simple linear motion.
-These were not ordinary logarithms, where when real numbers increase the difference between their logarithms continuously reduce.
-Rather, they were integer values which have been referred to as 'Irish Logarithms'.
-For two operands $Z_J$ and $Z_K$ , Ludgate's index numbers ensured $Z_Y = Z{J^K} = Z_J + Z_K$ .
-For example, indexes $Z_3 = 7$ and $Z_5 = 23$ , therefore $Z{15} = Z{3^5} = Z_3 + Z_5 = 30$ .
+Ludgate's Index worked in an analogous fashion to a slide rule, which has scales that are more fine as the numbers increase, such that they obey the logarithmic law that they convert multiplication into additions, i.e., $\log(jk) = \log(j) + \log(k)$.
+The Index embodied a full single-digit multiplication table (for numbers 1-9), as did a few other calculating machines at this time, such as the Millionaire.
+14 However, the numbers were represented in a logarithmic form, and as lengths, rather than angular positions (of a cogwheel), so that multiplication could be achieved by addition, using simple linear motion.
+These were not ordinary logarithms, where when real numbers increase the difference between their logarithms continuously reduces.
+Rather, they were integer values that have been referred to as "Irish Logarithms."
+For two operands Z_J and Z_K , Ludgate's index numbers ensured $Z_Y =$ $Z{JK} = Z_J + Z_K$.
+For example, indexes $Z_3 = 7$ and $Z_5 = 23$, therefore $Z{15} = Z{35} = Z_3 + Z_5 = 30$.
 It is not known how Ludgate arrived at his set of logarithms.
-This matter is discussed in [9], showing a method that we can speculate he might have devised and used.
-As can be seen in Table 2, simple indexes form a non-monotonic function of the decimal operands, but a monotonic function of the ordinals (because ordinals represent the rank order of simple indexes).
-Therefore ordinals may be used as a proxy for the decimal operands in circumstances where monotonicity is desirable, and Ludgate employed this.
-This is explained further below, and outlined in more detail in [9].
+This matter is discussed in Coghlan's work,9 showing a method that we can speculate he might have devised and used.
+As can be seen in Table 2, simple indexes form a nonmonotonic function of the decimal operands, but a monotonic function of the ordinals (because ordinals represent the rank order of simple indexes).
+Therefore, ordinals may be used as a proxy for the decimal operands in circumstances where monotonicity is desirable, and Ludgate employed this.
+This is explained further below, and outlined in more detail in Coghlan's work.9